Signed in as:

 Looking at the photo above, the small bowl with the black coating is made of bronze, just like its larger counterparts.

-The coated bowls are usually struck with a smaller version of the white leather striker; the brass bowls with a small plain hardwood striker or colourful cloth-covered hardwood striker.
-As with the larger Temple bowls, these are usually tapped on the rim to produce the sound, and are traditionally not played around the rim to make them sing (in ritual usage), unlike Himalayan bowls.
+The coated bowls are usually struck with a smaller version of the white leather striker; the brass bowls with a small plain or colourful, cloth-covered hardwood striker.

 Ultabati Bowls are a large, squat bowl type producing impressive low tones, similar to those of the Jambati.
-Very often the exterior of these bowls has two different finishes: the base of the bowl being covered with hammer marks and a distinctive painted-on, blackened or antiqued dark coating; and above a polished plain or textured rim, which is concave and forms a distinct 'scooped' lip.
+Very often the exterior of these bowls have two different finishes: the base of the bowl being covered with hammer marks and a distinctive painted-on, blackened or antiqued dark coating; and above a polished plain or textured rim, which is concave and forms a distinct 'scooped' lip.
 This two-tone effect is quite striking.

 Other examples can be polished (as above) or even have an entirely black exterior.